 In Bashtanka, north of Mykolaiv, we made a large donation of medications and emergency supplies to the local hospital after an airstrike caused many casualties on June 6.

-We operate a phone hotline for Kharkiv city and oblast to respond to ongoing needs for medications and online medical and psychological consultations.
-We will collaborate with a volunteer network to distribute medications from our warehouse to people’s homes.
+We also operate a phone hotline for Kharkiv city and oblast to respond to ongoing needs for medications and online medical and psychological consultations.
+The number of patients increased significantly in the last two weeks of October, as the population in the rural areas were reconnected to the mobile network.